 Events

+Parking: Standard parking fees will apply for ASU parking structures.
 The Walton Center for Planetary Health is located at the southwest corner of University Drive and Rural Road.
 The Novus garage on the northwest corner of University Drive and Rural Road has a bridge across University Drive from the third floor of the parking garage leads to the second floor of the building, where IHO's offices are located, just off the large patio.
-To see a map of the ASU campus and parking structures, go to ASU maps webpage.
-VIP ticket holders will receive a parking voucher, please bring your ticket with you at the VIP check in.
-Alternative transportation, including light rail information can be found here.

 Past recorded events